About Trading Standards for Business

 We have a duty to ensure the law is enforced but we will act fairly and proportionately in accordance with our Enforcement policy.

 Officers carry out visits to trade premises such as shops, factories and licensed premises, to ensure they are complying with the criminal law.
 Find out more about Trading Standards Law Enforcement.

-The Enforcement Policy is intended to provide guidance for officers involved in the enforcement of trading standards law, and to inform business and consumers on the enforcement activities of the service.
+The enforcement policy and inspection procedures (PDF 265KB) are intended to provide guidance for officers involved in the enforcement of trading standards law, and to inform business and consumers on the enforcement activities of the service.
 Officers also take into account the Home Office Code of Practice on Powers of Entry when carrying out their duties.

 The Home Authority principle is supported by local authority food and trading standards services throughout the United Kingdom.

 The local authority acting as a home or originating authority will place special emphasis on the legality of goods and services originating in its area.
 It aims to prevent infringements by offering advice and guidance at source in order to maintain high standards of public protection at minimum cost.

 The principle underpins the principles of free trade "in fit products and services" and acknowledges that local priorities need to be considered in the context of national and European obligations.
 In summary:

 Businesses recognise that the Home Authority Principle enables them to reduce compliance costs and and implement the law in a spirit of consultation rather than confrontation.
 Good enforcement practices are also effective in minimising duplication and reducing public expenditure.

 Please note the Guidelines cannot remove the onus of compliance from business itself; nor remove the primary responsibility from the authority in whose area a specific incident has taken place.